magentabusiness/magentabusiness.github.io/use-cases/smart-retail.md

 <section class="applications applications-additional summary-margin section-padding">
     <div class="section-header">
         <h2>Applications of smart retail solution</h2>
-        <p>While smart retail solution were originally designed for retail store environments, the versatility and scalability of ThingsBoard's IoT platform make it a perfect fit for a wide range of industries where real-time monitoring, environmental control, and asset visibility are critical.</p>
+        <p>While smart retail solution were originally designed for retail store environments, the versatility and scalability of IoT Hub's IoT platform make it a perfect fit for a wide range of industries where real-time monitoring, environmental control, and asset visibility are critical.</p>
     </div>
     <div class="applications-container-large">
         <div class="text-row-top">